Top 10 SAT Colleges Accepting SAT Scores

 Average and Competitive SAT Scores

-SAT score requirements vary by college.
+SAT score requirements vary among different SAT colleges.
 For highly competitive schools like those listed above, average scores typically range from the mid-1400s to 1500s.
 Understanding these benchmarks can help you set realistic goals and plan your test preparation.

 How Colleges Use SAT Scores in Admissions